 Retargeting campaigns: Ads Manager allows you to create custom audiences from website visitors, email lists, and engaged users.
 These warm audiences convert at much higher rates than cold traffic.

 Scaling spend efficiently: According to Facebook algorithm research, Meta's machine learning has become so advanced that broad targeting in Ads Manager often outperforms manual interest-based targeting.
 You cannot access this optimization through boosted posts.
+Many businesses partner with a Facebook ads agency near me to maximize these advanced capabilities.

 Testing creative and messaging: Ads Manager's A/B testing capabilities let you systematically test different images, headlines, and copy to find what works best.

 Full-funnel marketing: Building awareness, nurturing consideration, and driving conversion requires different campaign types that only Ads Manager provides.
+Understanding Facebook ads objectives is crucial for building effective full-funnel campaigns.

 Ads Manager Campaign Types